WowzaMediaSystems/germinator/README.md

 # Germinator

 Rails allows incremental database migrations, but only provides a single seed file (non-incremental) that causes problems when you try to run it during each application deploy.
 Germinate provides a process very similar to the Rails database migrations that allows you to ensure that a data seed only gets run once in each environment.
 It also provides a way to limit which Rails environments are allowed to run particular seeds, which helps protect data in sensitive environments (e.g. Production)

-# License
+## License

 This Rails Gem is distributed under the MIT Open Source License.
-To read more about it view the [MIT-LICENSE](https://github.com/WowzaMediaSystems/germinator/blob/master/MIT-LICENSE) file in the repository.
+To read more about it view the [MIT LICENSE](https://github.com/WowzaMediaSystems/germinator/blob/main/LICENSE) file in the repository.

-#### Attribution

-This gem was created by:

-- Jocko MacGregor
-- Wowza Media Systems, Inc.

-# Contents
+## Contents

 - [Installation](#installation)
 - [Upgrading from Version 1.0.x](#upgrading)
 - [Working with Seeds](#working_with_seeds)